-max_segment_length [float or array_like] Additional vertices will be added so that all line segments are no longer this value.
+[float or array_like] Additional vertices will be added so that all line segments are no longer this value.
 Must be greater than 0.

-Returns a simplified geometry produced by the Douglas-Peucker algorithm scale_factor [float] Multiplication factor for the SVG stroke-width.
-Default is 1.
+Returns a simplified geometry produced by the Douglas-Peucker algorithm

 Coordinates of the simplified geometry will be no more than the tolerance distance from the original.
 Unless the topology preserving option is used, the algorithm may produce self-intersecting or otherwise invalid geometries.